 Celtic Goddess Brigid

 The Celtic goddess Brigid is one of the most venerated deities in the Pagan Irish pantheon.
 The name Brigid means exalted one, while her most ancient Gaelic name, Breo-Saighead, means fiery power or fiery arrow.
-As a solar goddess, she embodies the element of fire, and is commonly depicted with rays of light or fire emanating from her head.
+As a solar goddess, she embodies the element of fire and is commonly depicted with rays of light or fire emanating from her head.
 Irish mythology relates that she was born at sunrise of Dagda, the earth god, and Boann, the goddess of fertility.
-They belonged to an ancient tribe of gods, called Tuatha Dé Danann (people of the goddess Danu), who practiced magic.
+They belonged to an ancient tribe of gods, called Tuatha Dé Danann (people of the Goddess Danu), who practiced magic.
 After they lost their mysterious islands in the west, they traveled to Ireland in the misty clouds and settled there.

-When Brigid was born she had flames shooting out from her head, and through them she was united with the cosmos.
+When Brigid was born she had flames shooting out from her head, and through them, she was united with the cosmos.
 As a baby, Brigid drank the milk of a sacred cow that came from the spirit world.

-Worshippers sometimes call Brigid the “Triple Goddess” for her fires of hearth, inspiration, and the forge.
-She is a powerful being and through her fires she is the patroness of healing arts, fertility, poetry, music, prophecy, agriculture, and smithcraft.
+Worshippers sometimes call Brigid the “Triple Goddess” for her fires of the hearth, inspiration, and the forge.
+She is a powerful being and through her fires, she is the patroness of healing arts, fertility, poetry, music, prophecy, agriculture, and smithcraft.
 Many people also call her the Goddess of the Well, as she also has ties to the element of water.
-The well is sacred, because it stems from the womb of the earth, and Brigid is also Mother Earth or the Mother Goddess.
+The well is sacred because it stems from the womb of the earth, and Brigid is also Mother Earth or the Mother Goddess.
 Her association with the sacred cow reflects the Celtic reliance on the animal for sustenance; milk was an important theme throughout the year, especially during the cold winter months when hardship threatened.

 Worship of the Celtic goddess Brigid was widespread among Celts of Ireland, the highlands and islands of Scotland, and also of Western Europe.
 Amongst the warring clans, Brigid was a unifying theme and common bond.
 However, in the 5th century, the goddess faced an immense wave of religious change and pressures that swept through her devotees.
-She had to evolve, otherwise her followers would have to banish her from their lives.
+She had to evolve, otherwise, her followers would have to banish her from their lives.

 Saint Brigid of Kildare